 abstract information for face recognition tasks may echo our human face recognition process.
-In the human mind, face recognition involves not only local features such as eyes and mouth, but also overall facial structure and high-level semantic features.
+In the human mind, face recognition involves not only local features such as eyes and mouth but also overall facial structure and high-level semantic features.
 This observation actually provides strong support for face association re-recognition, suggesting that humans pay more attention to high-dimensional semantic features in face recognition.

-When solving matching problems, we need to recognize the role of dimensionality differences in feature representation.
-Properly balancing the introduction of low-dimensional and high-dimensional information and how to fuse them will help improve the matching effect.
+When solving matching problems, it is important to acknowledge the impact of differences in dimensionality on feature representation.
+Properly balancing the integration of low-dimensional and high-dimensional information, as well as understanding how to effectively fuse them, will enhance the matching effect.
 Taken together, this observation provides useful insight into understanding the diversity of feature extraction and the role of different dimensional information in the matching task.

 c) Multiple loss functions